ahwilms/terraform-example-foundation/5-app-infra/README.md

    echo ${GOOGLE_IMPERSONATE_SERVICE_ACCOUNT}
    ```

-1. Run `init` and `plan` and review output for environment production.
+1. Run `init` and `plan` and review the output for the production environment.

    ```bash
    ./tf-wrapper.sh init production